 ISO Standard for Earned Value Management

-Completely new is also the first ISO standard for Earned Value Management.
-It was published for the first time in April 2018: ISO 21508:2018, Earned value management in project and programme management.
+The first ISO standard for Earned Value Management was published in April 2018: ISO 21508:2018, Earned value management in project and programme management.
 The ISO standard describes 11 process steps for the introduction of EVM and supplements ISO 21500 and ISO 21503.

 PMI –The Standard for Earned Value Management